blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Objective

 The COVID-19 pandemic has had a profound impact on societies worldwide, prompting the need for rigorous data analysis to guide decision-making processes.
 The OWID COVID-19 dataset offers a comprehensive collection of daily updates on cases, deaths, vaccinations, testing, and other relevant variables for countries across the globe.
 This case study aims to explore this rich dataset and uncover valuable insights that can help shape public health strategies, policies, and interventions.
-Through this data exploration, we anticipate uncovering several interesting insights, such as:
+Through this data exploration, we anticipate answering following questions:

 - Which continent has the highest amount of total cases and which has the highest death count?
 - Which country has the highest amount of total cases relative to population count and which has the highest death count relative to the population count?
 - Are there any questionable data inputs in the dataset?
 - Can we predict the development of new cases and total cases?

-By examining various dimensions of the data, we will gain a comprehensive understanding of the factors influencing the spread and control of COVID-19.
-The findings from this study can help inform public health policies, interventions, and decision-making processes, ultimately contributing to effective pandemic management strategies globally.

 ## Dataset